bonseyes/openpulse-hackathon-2/README.md

-# openpulse-hackathon-2 : reproducable AI
+# openpulse-hackathon-2 : Reproducable AI

-The goal of this projecct is given a code repository with associated paper related to ML/AI artifacts (dataset, algrotihm, model, etc) to assess it's reproducability.
+The goal of this projecct is that given a code repository with associated paper related to ML/AI artifacts (dataset, algrotihm, model, etc) to assess it's reproducability.

 ## Input
 - Git repository identifier